Department of Finance Bureaus

 > Read more about the Financial Institutions Bureau

 Consumer Finance Bureau

 Bureau Chief: Erin Van Engelen

 The Consumer Finance Bureau is the regulatory and licensing authority for regulated lenders (finance companies, payday and title lenders), extending credit to their customers, collection agencies, credit/debt counselors, credit repair organizations, debt buyers, mortgage lenders, brokers, and loan originators.
-The Consumer Finance Bureau is charged with the responsibility of administering and enforcing the Idaho Credit Code (ICC), the Idaho Collection Agency Act (ICAA), the Idaho Residential Mortgage Practices Act (IRMPA), and the Idaho Mortgage Company Act.
+The Consumer Finance Bureau is charged with the responsibility of administering and enforcing the Idaho Credit Code (ICC), the Idaho Collection Agency Act (ICAA), the Idaho Residential Mortgage Practices Act (IRMPA).
 Compliance with applicable laws is accomplished by on-site examinations of all licensees, and by investigations of complaints filed with the Bureau.
 The goal of the Bureau is to assure the availability and quality of consumer finance services, and ethical debt collection practices.